 In our experience, at least 75% of the people who believe they are dealing with a wolf or wolfdog are not: many breeders are dishonest or ignorant, and most people (including most veterinarians and shelter workers) are not familiar with what constitute the true physical and behavioral differences between dogs and wolves.
 This pamphlet provides some information on proper identification.
 For the animal’s own safety, we strongly suggest you do not label it as a wolf/wolfdog without compelling evidence.

 IF YOU CAN KEEP THE ANIMAL: For owners who are having difficulty handling their wolfdog pet, we encourage you to try to make things work if possible—if the animal is surrendered to a shelter it will almost certainly be euthanized.
 There are a number of excellent resources available on caring for and handling wolfdogs.
 These include the books of Nicole Wilde (Wolfdogs A to Z and Living with Wolfdogs) and Dorothy Prendergast (especially Above Reproach: A Guide for Wolf Hybrid Owners), and the websites of The Wolf Dunn, The Wolfdog Project, Mission: Wolf, the Florida Lupine Association, and Wolf Park.
 Wolf Park also offers periodic seminars on training and handling wolfdogs.
 If your animal is extremely skittish, fearful, or difficult to train, consider finding a nearby experienced dog trainer who is willing to work with you.
 Also consider reading up on handling rescue dogs or dogs with fear problems, as many of the solutions applicable to these dogs will work with wolfdogs as well.
-If you would like any additional advice or references, feel free to email us at email@example.com.
+If you would like any additional advice or references, feel free to email the Sanctuary Manager at email@example.com.

 IF YOU CANNOT KEEP THE ANIMAL: If keeping the animal is not an option, or if you are not the animal’s owner, it may still be that the animal has little to no wolf blood in it, as noted above.
 If this is the case, your options in finding it a home greatly increase.
 If you need help identifying and/or finding a home for an animal, email us at firstname.lastname@example.org.
 Include in your email: